jhoang92/GiphyPage/README.md

 # GiphyPage
-This is a page made using Giphy API and ajax.
-It gives you random gifs of select animals that can be added using an input.
-The animals are then displayed based on a maturity content rating scale.
+This is a pproject that is made using Giphy AP ajax, and a small amount of bootstrap.
+It gives you random gifs of an animal based on the button clicked at the top.
+You can also add an animal to the list and get images of said animal.
+Each time you click a button, a list of 10 gifs will popup and be displayed along with its rating(PG, PG-13, G, R, NC-17).

 # Psuedocode
-Have buttons render properly
-have search box add new buttons have page display gifs.
+Page is still missing the ability to pause and play gif images.